 Using the Thayer Matrix to think about that limbic-driven high energy-high tension state I have been in lately, I see that I too was stuck in “red”, in that top right quadrant.
 I know from experience that staying in high energy-high tension (HE/HT) state for too long is inevitably followed by either the dreaded low energy, high tension state (LE/HT) in the grey bottom right quadrant or a period of rest and restoration in the bottom left low energy-low tension “blue”.
 The Matrix, of course, is also an oversimplification of very complex brain-body states, but I find it very helpful for quick “stress awareness” check-ins as part of my daily practice of Self-Reg.

-Step 5: Respond and restore energy
+Step 5: Restore energy

 So now what?